 The mangle board (sometimes called mangling board or smoothing board) is one of the most poignant and interesting objects of folk art, particularly but not exclusively Scandinavian folk art.
 An ancestor of the iron and cousin of the laundry bat, this old domestic implement was used to press or smooth laundry, i.e., to remove the folds after washing.
-The mangle board was a single piece of carved wood (usually oak, beech or pine), used in conjunction with a kind of rolling pin (or roller) around which a damp material (towel, cloth, sheet, etc.) was tightly rolled.
+The mangle board was a single piece of carved wood (usually oak, beech or pine), used in conjunction with a kind of rolling pin (or roller) around which a slightly damp material (towel, cloth, sheet, etc.) was tightly rolled.
 The person using the mangle board held the handle with her dominant hand, with the other hand placed flat near the end of the board.
-The mangle board was then moved over the rolling pin in a back and forth movement, thereby smoothing the fabric.
+The mangle board was then moved over the rolling pin in a back and forth movement, thereby smoothing and softening the linen, a rather rough fabric.

 It is difficult to locate the origin of the mangle board with exactitude, but its use seems to have been made widespread by the Vikings in the coastal regions of Northern Europe.
 The oldest known model is a Norwegian board, found near Bergen and dated 14441.
 All mangle boards predating the 1600s are characterized by their simple shape, discreet ornamentation and the absence of a figurative (or carved) handle, and paintwork.
 This sobriety and uniformity suggest that at that time, the boards were merely domestic tools with a utilitarian purpose only.